FrontierRobotics/pathfinder/docs/raspberry_pi_setup.md

 ### Step 3: Identify your network adapter and SSID:

 Note: Take note of the line with 802.11 on it and what comes to the left of it.
-This is you wireless card and you'll need in in the steps that follow.
+This is your wireless card and you'll need it in the steps that follow.

 ```
 iwconfig